Allocation and Distribution of Recovered Facilities and Administrative Costs (Policy 6100)

 - Vice President for Research and Economic Development 35

-The academic department is encouraged to return a portion of their F&A allocation to the principal investigator(s) or project director(s) for use in further development of their specific research and creative activities.
+The academic department is encouraged to return a portion of their F&A allocation to the principal investigator(s), project director(s), and co-principal investigators for use in further development of their specific research and creative activities.

 4.1.2 Sponsored Projects Involving More than One College, School, Department, or Other Unit

-Recovered F&A costs will be allocated to the appropriate area in proportion to the expenditures eligible for F&A recovery which are incurred by the principal investigator or project director in the course of carrying out the sponsored project unless otherwise negotiated, in writing, between the participants.
-A copy of this written agreement shall be retained in the Office of Sponsored Programs (OSP).
-The allocation of recovered F&A costs to the Vice President and Chief Financial Officer and the Vice President for Research and Economic Development in these cases will remain the same regardless of the provisions of this written agreement.
+Recovered F&A costs will be allocated by OFC project number to the appropriate area in proportion to the expenditures eligible for F&A recovery which are incurred in the course of carrying out the Sponsored Project unless otherwise negotiated, in writing, between the participants.
+The allocation of recovered F&A costs to the Vice President and Chief Financial Officer and the Vice President for Research and Economic Development, in these cases, will remain the same regardless of the provisions of this written agreement.

 A portion of the college’s and the department’s F&A recovery may be allocated to an institute, center, or core facility per a written agreement between its director(s) and the dean(s).
-A copy of this written agreement shall be retained in the OSP.
-The allocation of recovered F&A costs to the Vice President and Chief Financial Officer and the Vice President for Research and Economic Development in these cases will remain the same regardless of the provisions of this written agreement.
+The allocation of recovered F&A costs to the Vice President and Chief Financial Officer and the Vice President for Research and Economic Development, in these cases, will remain the same regardless of the provisions of this written agreement.